Search terms report hit count

 The next step in the process is to create a saved search that returns the documents that hit on one or more terms for a specific STR.

 The STR used must have the Type field set to Report and Tag.
 See Creating a search terms report.
-Ensure that the saved search includes the Control Number (Identifier) field and STR field.
+Ensure that the saved search includes the Control Number Identifier (Fixed-length text) and STR Name (Long text).

 Then export the results of the saved search.
 To export the saved search: